wikfeldt/julia-for-deep-learning/README.md

-# Deep Learning in Julia
+# Machine Learning in Julia

 Teaching material for ENCCS workshop